The Singapore Art Museum – Innocently Risque

 Singapore Arts Museum

-When I reached the second floor, there were a bustling of activity.
+When I reached the second floor, there was a bustling of activity.
 I see children participating in a competition, roaming around the museum, looking for the next station to retrieve their clues.
 I also see couples and families walking, pointing to what catches their eyes.

 Singapore Arts Museum